zandrona/Getting-and-cleaning-data/README.md

 The resulting tidy dataset is in this repository in tidydata.txt.
 It contains one row for each subject/activity pair and columns for subject, activity, and each feature that was a mean or standard deviation from the original dataset.

+codebook.md describes the specific details of variables, values, and units in the tidy data set.